Is Chronic Kidney Disease (CKD)?

 - kidney infection

-CKD does not cause any symptoms until about 90 percent of the kidney has been destroyed.
+CKD doesn’t cause any symptoms until most of your kidney is

-Once the kidney is severely damaged, symptoms of CKD could include:
+destroyed.
+Once the kidney is severely damaged, the symptoms of CKD can

 - shortness of breath